We know that confidentiality is really important to the people we work with

-We share key information with your GP and NHS Digital as part of your care.
+We share key information with your GP and the NHS as part of your care.
 We encourage everyone who uses our services to be open with others, whether professionals or family and friends.
-We believe that the active involvement of family and friends can help you get better.
-But you can choose whether we share information with them.

-The sharing of sensitive personal information in healthcare is strictly controlled by law.
+The sharing of special category data in healthcare is strictly controlled by law.
 Anyone who gets data from us is also under a legal duty to only use it for agreed purposes and keep it safe and strictly confidential.
 If we work with other organisations regularly, we both sign an Information Sharing Agreement (ISA) which sets out what, why and how we will share your data.

 Sometimes there are exceptional circumstances when we would share information about you without your consent, but this would only usually be for very serious reasons involving your safety or that of other people.

-There are also times when the law says we must share information:
+There are also times when the law says we must share your personal information, for example:

 - when a court orders us to